Training frequency — how often to train a muscle

 | 1x / week | Advanced (with specialization) | "Bro Split" (Chest, Back, Legs, etc.) | Long recovery, mental focus | Suboptimal MPS, fatigue at end of session |

-| 2x / week | Beginner to Advanced | Upper/Lower, Push/Pull/Legs | Optimal MPS, higher quality sets | Requires more gym days (4-6) |
+| 2x / week | Beginner to Advanced | Upper/Lower, Push/Pull/Legs | Optimal MPS, higher quality sets | Requires more days in the gym (4-6) |

-| 3x+ / week | Beginners, strength athletes | Full Body | Fast skill acquisition | Difficult to manage volume and fatigue |
+| 3x+ / week | Beginners, strength athletes | Full Body | Fast learning of movements | Difficult to manage volume and fatigue |

 Is it bad to train a muscle only once a week?

 Not necessarily.
 Advanced athletes often use a strategy of alternating heavy and light days (daily undulating periodization).
-For example, one leg workout might involve heavy squats for strength (3-5 reps), while the second might involve lighter lunges and leg press for hypertrophy (8-15 reps).
+For example, one leg workout might involve heavy squats for strength (3-5 reps), while the second might involve lighter lunges and leg presses for hypertrophy (8-15 reps).

 Is frequency more important than total weekly volume?